Developer Guide

 7.8 Deleting a Task

-command.
-At least 1 task in the list. - Test case:
+1. Prerequisites: List all tasks using the listt command.
+At least 1 task in the list.

 Expected: Similar to previous.